 Of course not.
-That's because there is nothing interesting about a person standing there holding a vase or a fish.
-Maybe the item was interesting to them and they wanted a snapshot memory, but it's a crappy photo because it means nothing to anyone else.
+That’s because there is nothing interesting about someone holding a vase or a fish.
+Maybe the item was interesting to them and they wanted a snapshot memory, but it’s a crappy photo because it means nothing to anyone else.

-On the other hand, let's say the object actually is interesting in it's environment.
-Would you rather see the dead fish in someone's hands, or a shot of it as they're reeling in the fish and it breaks the waterline?
-How about a shot of the person reeling in the fish, the rod bent into a curve while your subject has an expression of excitement on her face?
+On the other hand, let’s say the object actually is interesting in it’s environment.
+Would you rather see the dead fish in someone’s hands, or a shot of it as they’re reeling in the fish and it breaks the waterline?
+How about a shot of the person reeling in the fish, the rod bent into a curve while your subject expresses excitement on her face?

 Now it’s no longer a boring subject.

 Still photos of dead fish aren’t interesting, but an action shot grabs you and brings you into the photo.
 I don’t care if it’s when the fish jumps out of the water, your friend reels it in, or a great chef flips it in the pan while making dinner.